aaman-ee/RoboND/First Project Submission/writeup_template.md

 threshed = color_thresh(warped)
 plt.imshow(threshed, cmap='gray')
 ```
-For path trace the threshold above 160 in all the RGB channels is adequate for finding the travershable path.
+For path trace the threshold above 160 in all the RGB channel pixels is adequate for finding the travershable path.
 ```
 above_thresh = (img[:, :, 0] > rgb_thresh[0]) \
                    & (img[:, :, 1] > rgb_thresh[1]) \